(All fields required)

 During the surgery, Dr. Yakuboff grafted five of Miah's sural nerves (nerves found in the leg) and replaced the damaged nerves in her neck to stimulate re-growth, as well as removed scar tissue that had been blocking nerve signals.
-After the surgery, Miah's arm was bound and wrapped to her chest for four weeks.
-Once the dressings were removed, Miah began physical therapy once a week.
+After the surgery, Miah was placed in a brace.
+Once the dressings were removed, Miah began occupational therapy once a week.
 Because nerves grow at a rate of one inch per month, it was over a year before Miah's family noticed significant improvements in her ability to lift her shoulder, bend her elbow and use her hand.
 Over time, she was able to move her fingers, something she could not do before the surgery.
 Miah continued to be seen every three months at the Brachial Plexus Center and maintained physical and occupational therapy visits weekly.

 The highlight of Miah's visit occurred before the surgery when her nurse, Simon, asked if he could see the doll she had brought with her.
 Simon proceeded to wrap the doll's arm in a pink cast, the same color Miah had picked to wear after her surgery.
 Miah's mom says that Simon's support was absolutely wonderful.
 "Miah's response to Simon was unbelievable.
 She ran right up to him and I could tell she was thinking 'this man is the coolest.'
 He offered her a popsicle and talked to her with respect and interest," Tonya said.
 "He went way beyond what he was required to do for Miah and his efforts paid off for her.
 It was incredible."